project-gemmi/gemmi/docs/hkl.rst

 In the usual scenario, we add *f'* (the real component of anomalous scattering -- see the next section) to the constant coefficient *c*.

-We may also want to add a Gaussian :ref:`dampening <blur>` *B*\ :sub:`extra` to ADPs.
-It is a trick that improves the accuracy. *B*\ :sub:`extra` added in the real space is then cancelled out in the reciprocal space by re-scaling the structure factors.

 .. _anomalous: